Director

 Ph.D.
 (Duke University)

 Amrita received her PhD from Duke University working with Michael Platt.
 For her PhD work, she examined how social status is represented in the posterior cingulate cortex.
-She helps to oversee and manage the lab.
+She helps oversee and manage the lab.
+She is also involved in various research projects around the lab.

 Postdoctoral Fellow